eReuse/IdHub/README.md

 # IdHub

-IdHub is a Django-based project designed to provide efficient identity management solutions.
-This README offers an overview of the project, setup instructions, and additional resources.
+IdHub is a Django-based project designed to provide efficient identity management solutions.This README offers an overview of the project, setup instructions, and additional resources.

 ## About IdHub

-IdHub aims to streamline the process of identity management by leveraging the power and flexibility of Django.
-It's ideal for organizations looking for a reliable, scalable, and customizable identity management system.
+The idHub service, which facilitates organisations (acting as issuer or verifiers) and beneficiaries (acting as subjects and credential holders) to issue, exchange, and verify data in the form of verifiable credentials for credible and flexible access to benefits or services.

 ## Features

-- **Admin Dashboard**: A user-friendly admin panel for managing identities.
-- **Identity Verification**: Tools and interfaces to verify and manage identities.
-- ...
+The main modules components it provides:
+- **Admin Dashboard**: A user-friendly admin panel that enables administrator to manage users and roles, handle aspects such as the creation of organisational Decentralized Identifiers (DIDs), credentials issued by the organisation, and upload the information for issuance of credentials to users (including credential schemas and data).
+- **User Dashboard**: A user-friendly user panel equips users to manage their personal information, create an identity (DID), request the issuance of a credential, and present these credentials to entities within our user communitity.
+This module operates as a user wallet.
+The application's backend is responsible for issuing credentials upun user request through the user module.
+Meanwhile, the idHub can function as a credential verifier and engage in dialogues with other idHub instances that operate as user wallets by implementing a OIDC4VP based dialog.
+Consequently, the idHub is multifaceted, capable of functioning as an issuer, wallet or verifier.
+- **OIDC4VP module**: Module where all oidc4vp flows reside for credential presentation.

 ## Getting Started